aws/aws-cdk/packages/aws-cdk-lib/aws-synthetics/README.md

 ### Memory

-You can set the maximum amount of memory that the canary can use while running by setting `memory`.
+You can set the maximum amount of memory the canary can use while running with the `memory` property.

 ```ts
 import * as cdk from "aws-cdk-lib";